Arrowsmith (comics): Publication history

 The original limited series ran for six issues in 2003.
 It garnered positive reviews, holding a score of 7.8 out of 10 at the review aggregator website Comic Book Roundup.
 It was collected in the trade paperback Arrowsmith, Book 1: So Smart in Their Fine Uniforms (ISBN 1-4012-0299-3) in 2004.
-In 2006, Busiek stated that he and Pacheco hoped to produce more Arrowsmith projects, and stated in 2008 that they were working on an illustrated prose novel to be sub-titled Far From the Fields We Know, but this was never published.
+In 2006, Busiek revealed that he and Pacheco hoped to produce more Arrowsmith projects, and stated in 2008 that they were working on an illustrated prose novel to be sub-titled Far From the Fields We Know, but this was never published.
 Busiek and Pacheco produced a second series, titled Arrowsmith: Behind Enemy Lines, which started in January 2022.
 It received a score of 8.4 out of 10 at Comic Book Roundup.
 Pacheco died in November 2022, and this was one of his last published works.